Jay Leno occasionally invokes this on his actor guests. All in good fun, of course.

-The Daily Mail would rather forget the fact that it used to be Oswald Mosley's mouthpiece, but its critics aren't going to let it forget the headline "Hurrah for the Blackshirts" in a hurry.
+The Daily Mail would rather forget the fact that it used to be the 1930s fascist leader Oswald Mosley's mouthpiece, but its critics aren't going to let it forget the headline "Hurrah for the Blackshirts" in a hurry.

 The BBC used to show, among other programmes, the hugely racist Black and White Minstrel Show.
 Up until 1978.
 Needless to say, the corporation regrets its attitudes now.

 Jimmy Wales, original owner and co-creator of That Other Wiki, originally made money on the Internet with a site for what he calls "glamour photography" (read: softcore porn), now downplayed for obvious reasons.

 As shown by this fake ad made by German film students.
 Mercedes-Benz was not amused.